Qubic-Qulang/qulang-app/proposal/README.md

 All financial and transactional processes are securely managed through the Qubic blockchain.
 This layer ensures transparent recording and immutable storage of every transaction and token burn event, thus establishing trust and reliability within the ecosystem.

 **2. Smart Contracts**
-Qulang employs custom-developed smart contracts, specifically tailored to the requirements of the marketplace, following Qubic’s blockchain standards and documentation.
+Qulang employs custom-developed smart contracts, specifically tailored to the requirements of the marketplace, following Qubic's blockchain standards and documentation.
 Smart contracts manage essential tasks, including:

 - Payments and settlements in Qubic tokens.